 Salinity was significantly higher in 2016 than in three previous years, suggesting a possible factor in the emergence of P. australis.
 It is possible for salinity to favor P. australis growth, because P. australis has been shown to prefer a limited range of salinity (Ayache et al., 2018), but the 2016 cruise data are insufficient to fully explore correlations between P. australis and salinity.
 The greater salinity values in 2016 compared to those in previous years (Figure 10) could be explained in a number of ways, some of which point to other explanations for the P. australis bloom.
 The 2016 cruise occurred later in the year than previous years, and salinity typically increases through the summer and fall in the GOM.
 Salinity during the 2016 cruise was only slightly higher than regional climatology for that time of year (Figure 10).
 Relatively low river discharge in 2016 also may have led to greater than average salinities inshore (supplementary material).

 The high salinity values may also indicate an anomalous water mass, which relates to a hypothesis that P. australis was introduced into the GOM in 2016.
-Inflows from the Scotian Shelf or Northeast Channel vary in strength interannually (Townsend et al., 2014), and may provide a potential pathway for introducing P. australis cells.
+Inflows from the Scotian Shelf and Northeast Channel vary in strength interannually (Townsend et al., 2014), and may provide a potential pathway for introducing P. australis cells.
 In particular, climatology from NERACOOS station M in Jordan Basin showed a rapid increase in salinity and temperature values in summer 2016 at 250 m (Figure 11) that may have been associated with anomalously warm/salty eddies propagating from the Grand Banks near Novia Scotia (Brickman et al., 2018) or with Gulf Stream Ring water (GSRW).
 Townsend et al., (2015) showed evidence of GSRW, or a mixture containing a significant fraction of GSRW, that had penetrated at intermediate and bottom depths into Jordan Basin in the interior GOM in the fall of 2013.
 They analyzed a time series of temperature and salinity at Buoy M in Jordan Basin, as augmented by in situ nitrate data collected at 100 m with a Satlantic optical nitrate sensor (Twardowski et al., 2015).
 Nitrate served as a third semiconservative water mass tracer to identify an intrusion of anomalously warm and salty, but low nitrate, GSRW.
 Unlike low-nitrate GSRW , an intrusion of Warm Slope Water with similar T/S properties would have exhibited elevated nitrate concentrations (typically 16-17μM; Townsend et al. 2006), not the drop from 12 μM to 8 μM that was observed (Townsend et al., 2015).

 Similarly timed signals were observed at buoy station M in Jordan Basin in 2016 and in the late summer and fall in 2017 and 2018.
 Deep waters (at 200 m and 250 m) during those events exhibited the warmest and saltiest values of the time series in Jordan Basin (2003 to present) and were accompanied by lowered nitrate concentrations (Townsend, unpubl.), characteristic of GSRW (Townsend et al., 2010).
 Warm Core Rings can encompass 1500m in the vertical (Joyce, 1984) which suggests that the signals observed at 250m in 2016 and 100m in 2013 (Townsend et al., 2015) could both have been caused by GSRW.
-Jordan Basin waters are mixed vertically by tidal pumping in the northeastern GOM, contributing source waters to eastern Maine (Townsend et al., 2006), where samples contained only P. australis DNA, and the Bay of Fundy (Townsend et al., 2006), where shellfishery closures preceded those along the coast of Maine.